 4. Roof and Entry Areas

-Because colder climates usually come with plenty of snow, another thing to watch out for when buying in a colder climate such as Los Angeles is the shape/style of the roof.
+Because colder climates usually come with plenty of snow, another thing to watch out for when buying in a colder climate such as Riverside is the shape/style of the roof.
 Most desirable is a roof that does not tend to have snow accumulation, a gable roof, for example.

 “A gable is a roof design that features two sloping sides, forming a ‘triangle’ of sorts.
 The steep roof allows gravity to drag snow to the ground.”
 You should also make sure that there are no other roof features, such as dormer windows, that could collect ice and snow.